Namibia Wildlife Sanctuary

 Adventure Week

 Turn your holiday into an adventure!
 Get your hands dirty and get involved with a huge range of activities, working with many small and large African animals.
+As a wildlife sanctuary volunteer, you are critical to the work the sanctuary is doing, enabling the long-term care of the animals and their rehabilitation or release.
+You will also experience iconic large African wildlife as you work in the conservancy alongside rhinos, elephants and lions.

-As a wildlife sanctuary volunteer, you are involved with a diverse variety of tasks, including:
+Sanctuary volunteers are involved with a diverse variety of tasks, including:

 Animal care:

-- Assist with daily food collection, preparation and small animal feeding
+- Assist with daily food collection, preparation and small animal feeding;

-- Carnivore feeding
+- Carnivore feeding;

-- Cleaning and maintaining enclosures and pens.
+- Cleaning and maintaining enclosures and pens;

-- Providing intensive care for baby and juvenile animals
+- Providing intensive care for baby and juvenile animals;

-- Help rehabilitate animals who can one day be released back into the wild
+- Help rehabilitate animals who can one day be released back into the wild;

 Habitat and Behaviour enrichment:

-- Build toys, platforms, playgrounds and other enrichment facilities
+- Build toys, platforms, playgrounds and other enrichment facilities;

-- Engage and interact with juvenile monkeys and baboons who cannot be released
+- Engage and interact with juvenile monkeys and baboons who cannot be released;

-- Work with animals who cannot be released due to mental or physical issues
+- Work with animals who cannot be released due to mental or physical issues;

-- Learn about cheetah physiology
+- Learn about cheetah physiology and their conservation in Namibia.

-Maintenance and Repair
+Maintenance and repair work

-- Build and repair enclosures and fences
+- Build and repair enclosures and fences;

-- Breaking down old structures
+- Break down old structures;

-- Dig trenches for new water pipes
+- Dig trenches for water pipes or new waterholes;

-- Paint and decorate at the school
+- Paint and decorate at the school.

 Horse riding (optional):

-Border patrols, fence monitoring, game counts and animal monitoring are often done on horseback, so there is plenty of opportunity to get into the saddle and explore the beautiful Namibian bush.
+Conservation work such as border patrols, fence monitoring, game counts and animal monitoring are often done on horseback, so there is plenty of opportunity to get into the saddle and explore the beautiful Namibian bush.

 Community outreach (optional):

-As a wildlife sanctuary volunteer, you can choose to get involved at the sanctuaryβs local San Bushmen primary school, where culture and conservation come together.
-The school students are the children of the families who live and work at on the reserve.
-After Grade 3 (age 9), the children are sponsored to attend mainstream primary school in Windhoek.
+As a wildlife sanctuary volunteer, you can also choose to get involved at the sanctuary’s local San Bushmen primary school, where culture and conservation come together.
+The students are the children of the families who live and work at the sanctuary and reserve.
+The school provides a full curriculum to young children, including Maths, English, Arts and Crafts, Sports and Environmental Studies.

-- Help the teachers with new activities such as crafts, music and dance
+- Help the teachers with new activities such as crafts, music and dance;

-- Help in the playground and with sports and games
+- Help in the playground and with sports and games;

-- Help with maintenance and cleaning around the school
+- Help with maintenance and cleaning around the school;

 Full time school volunteers will get involved with: